 Fraud is a very serious problem in our world today.
 We are always working to protect our customer’s information.
 Some financial institutions’ customers are receiving fraudulent telephone calls from someone claiming there is a problem with their account, debit or credit card.
 During the telephone call, the fraudster asks the cardholder for personal information, such as a primary account number, card number and PIN.
 SHAZAM, our debit card processor, will never ask for a full card number or a PIN if calling cardholders directly.
-The exception to this is if a cardholder calls SHAZAM to report his or her card lost or stolen.
+But the exception to this would be if a cardholder calls SHAZAM to report his or her card lost or stolen.
 Remember, the bank will never call or e-mail you asking for personal information.

 Important Information to Protect Yourself from Identity Theft